melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two DeviceIdentifier objects are not equal."""
 ```

-- `id`: A tuple containing two integers that serve as the device ID.
+- `id`: A tuple (driver_id, device_id) containing two U8 integers that serve to identify each driver and device uniquely for a given run.

 - `kind`: An instance of the `DeviceKind` class that represents the type or kind of the device.